Nishj0gi/Nishj0gi/README.md

 # 💫 About Me:
-am a motivated and responsible undergraduate student with a strong interest in learning new technologies and improving my skills.
+I am a motivated and responsible undergraduate student with a strong interest in learning new technologies and improving my skills.
 I consider myself disciplined, adaptable, and a quick learner.
 I work well both independently and in a team and always try to give my best in any task assigned to me.
 I am eager to gain practical experience and grow both personally and professionally.

 ## 🌐 Socials: